guidomantilla/Valid-SecureMicroservices/TECHME.md

     implementation 'org.springframework.cloud:spring-cloud-starter-security'
     implementation 'org.springframework.security.oauth.boot:spring-security-oauth2-autoconfigure'
 ```
+Having the **Authentication** and **Authorization** isolated from the rest of the system, is an implementation of the [Microservices Pattern](https://microservices.io/patterns/microservices.html).

 #### How the Authentication and Authorization works?
 This application follows OAUTH2 Guidelines combined with JWT.
-For that, a RSA keystore is used (`jwt.jks`) and exposes the `/oauth/token` route.
+For that, a RSA keystore is used (`jwt.jks`) and the application exposes the `/oauth/token` route.
 This URI will execute the Authentication and Authorization describe above.
-You can used it, using the following `curl` command.
+This URI can be invoked, using the following `curl` command.
 ```bash
 curl --location --request POST 'https://localhost:7443/oauth/token' \
 --header 'Authorization: Basic VkFMSURfTU9WSUVfUkVOVEFMX1dFQjpWQUxJRF9NT1ZJRV9SRU5UQUxfV0VC' \